networkf/network.github.io/company.md

 <b><font size="5">Network Company Overview</font></b>

 The goal of the company is to release consumer-oriented tools and technology that align with Network's mission.
+The company is privately held.

 Headquarters in Wyoming, United States.
 Operations globally and remote.